 How can software be protected?

-Copyright protection on software stems from two sources, the Copyright, Designs and Patents Act 1988 and directive 91/250/EC (commonly known as the software directive).
+Copyright protection on software stems from the Copyright, Designs and Patents Act 1988 (CPDA 1988) and Directive 91/250/EC (the Software Directive).

 What sort of protection does copyright afford?